oxen-io/oxen-observer/README.md

     ln -s pylokimq/build/pylokimq/pylokimq.cpython-*.so .
     sudo apt install python3-flask python3-babel

+(Note that we require a very recent python3-jinja package (2.11+), which may not be installed by the above.)

 You'll also need to run lokid with `--lmq-local-control ipc:///path/to/loki-observer/mainnet.sock`.

 Then to run it in debug mode (production requires setting up a WSGI server, will document layer):